SIGPLAN/SIGPLAN.github.io/Awards/Achievement.md

 committee member from taking part in the selection process.
-However, if a member of the committee, or the chair of the committee, feels that the association of a committee member with a nominee would interfere with impartial consideration of the nominees, a committee member shall be absented from the relevant parts of the discussion.
+However, if a member of the committee, or the chair of the committee, feels that the association of a committee member with a nominee would interfere with impartial consideration of the nominees, that committee member shall be absented from the relevant parts of the discussion.
 If the same committee member has conflicts of interest with more than one nominee, the Chair of the Awards Committee may ask the constituency